aos3618/android-validator/README.md

                 ValidatorConfig
                         .newInstance()
                         .setApplication(this)
-                        .setWarningProvider(new WarningProvider())  //自定义warning显示方式，如不提供默认以Log输出，建议自定义。
-                        .setRuleProvider(new RuleProvider())        //自定义检查规则，如不提供默认使用默认检查方式，建议自定义。
+                        .setWarningProvider(new WarningProvider())  //custom how to show warning, default is Log .setRuleProvider(new RuleProvider())        //custom the check rule
         );
     }

     class WarningProvider implements IWarningProvider {
        ...